-Hoskins Architects were commissioned to design Blackburn Partnership Centre in West Lothian to bring together services for both Lothian NHS and West Lothian Council.
-The project is being delivered by hub South East and is to be built by Graham Construction Ltd.
+Hoskins Architects were commissioned to design Blackburn Partnership Centre in West Lothian to bring together services for both NHS Lothian and West Lothian Council.
+The project was delivered by Hub South East and built by Graham Construction Ltd.

 The 3,000 m2 centre combines a library, sports hall, community centre, early years centre, youth centre and a dental practice together with a GP surgery.
 Individual departments are arranged around a central double-height internal street which is open-plan to the library.
 The building overlooks a new public square which connects the building with the adjacent shopping centre.
-Consulting rooms look out onto a private courtyard at the rear, and the early years centre has a dedicated garden to the east of the building.
+Consulting rooms look out onto a private courtyard at the rear and the early years centre has a dedicated garden to the east of the building.
 The building is clad in a pale coloured brick with large areas of curtain walling and timber defining the entrance.
-The building aims to achieve BREEAM excellent and incorporates roof mounted photovoltaic panels.
-The project is to be completed October 2017.
+The building achieved BREEAM ‘Excellent’ at design stage and incorporates roof mounted photovoltaic panels.
+The project was completed and ready to welcome staff and patients in the autumn of 2017.